Guide to Web Application Penetration Testing

-Access controls are critical to prevent unauthorized access and data breach in systems and applications.
-So, for ensuring maximum and high-level security, implementing effective IAM and PAM controls is essential.
-However, broken access controls on the contrary can hamper these efforts.
-Broken access control is a vulnerability that allows hackers to gain unauthorized access to sensitive data and resources.
-This can result in a high-level risk of data tampering alteration, damage, or theft.
-Attackers can take leverage of this vulnerability to stage their attack and affect the operations of the business.
+Access controls are critical to prevent unauthorized access and data breaches in systems and applications.
+To ensure maximum and high-level security, implement effective IAM and PAM controls.
+However, broken access controls can tamper with these efforts, as broken access controls are web application vulnerabilities that allow hackers to gain unauthorized access to sensitive data and resources.
+This can result in a high-level risk of data tampering, alteration, damage, or theft.
+Attackers can take advantage of these weaknesses to stage their attacks and impact business operations.

-Security misconfiguration is a vulnerability wherein the security controls of the web applications are misconfigured or left with insecure patches.
-This is one of the most common vulnerabilities seen in most web applications.
-It is a vulnerability that often crops up in systems and applications due to failure in the process to change default passwords and security settings.
-This is again one of the most common security misconfigurations discovered in web applications.
-Security misconfiguration vulnerability includes using default passwords, lack of secure password policy, unpatched software, file misconfigurations, poor web application firewall policies, etc.
+Security misconfiguration is a vulnerability wherein the security controls of the web applications are misconfigured or left with unsafe security patching.
+Security misconfigurations are one of the most common web application security vulnerabilities that enter systems due to a company's failure to change default passwords and security settings.
+These breaches can result from utilizing default passwords, not enforcing secure password policies, ignoring unpatched software, incorrectly configuring files, implementing poor web application firewalls, and more.

 Cross-site scripting is a kind of attack wherein malicious scripts are injected into a trusted web application.
-The attack works by manipulating a vulnerable web application and executing malicious code into the user’s application and compromising the interaction with the application.
-So, typically when the malicious script is injected and the user opens the web page on their browser the malicious code downloads and executes in the browser.
-Thereafter the user gets redirected from a legitimate site to a malicious one.
-Cross-site scripting vulnerability allows an attacker to hijack the user’s session and take over the account thereby resulting in account compromise.
+This works by manipulating a vulnerable web application, executing malicious code, and compromising the user’s interaction with the application.
+Typically, when the malicious script is injected, the user opens a web page on their browser where the malicious code downloads and executes in the browser, redirecting users from a legitimate site to a malicious one.
+Cross-site scripting vulnerabilities grant attackers the ability to hijack the user’s session and take over the account, thereby resulting in account compromise.

 Insecure Direct Object References

-Insecure direct object references (IDOR) is a cybersecurity issue that occurs in a web application when a developer uses an identifier for direct access to an object in the internal database and does not implement additional access control and authorization checks.
-This results in unauthorized access and compromise of data.
-Although IDOR is not a direct security threat, yet it allows hackers to stage attacks and access unauthorized data.
+Insecure Direct Object References (IDOR) are network security issues that occur in a web application when a developer utilizes an identifier for direct access to an object in the internal database and does not implement additional access control and authorization checks.
+This results in data access and compromise.
+Although IDOR is not a direct network security threat, it allows hackers to stage attacks in network security that provide them access to unauthorized data.

 Cross-Site Request Forgery

-Cross-Site Reference Forgery also popularly known as XSRF, “Sea Surf,'' and Session Riding is an attack that tricks the victim into submitting their identity and privilege to perform unwanted activities.
-It is a type of attack that uses social engineering techniques that forces the user to perform undesired actions such as change of information, like username and password, in a web application.
+Cross-Site Reference Forgery (XSRF, “Sea Surf,'' or Session Riding) is an attack that tricks the victim into submitting their identity and privilege to perform unwanted activities.
+These attacks in network security use social engineering techniques that force users to perform undesired actions, such as changing information in a web application.
 There are numerous ways in which the user can be tricked to perform this forced and unwanted activity.
-So, for instance, the attacker generates a malicious request that tricks the user to click the link sent via an email or chat.
-This action leads the user to log into the web application and execute unwanted actions.
-This technique is known as the Cross-Site Request Forgery (CSRF).
-Here the attacker gets an opportunity to stage an attack where the user is forced to perform unwanted actions or unauthorized activities such as transferring of funds, unauthorized purchases, change of email address, etc.
+If an attacker generates a malicious request via an email or chat, users could log into the web application from where attackers can transfer funds, make unauthorized purchases, change email addresses, and more.

 Failed Logging & Monitoring

 Insufficient logging and monitoring is a vulnerability that occurs due to log failures.
-So typically speaking when the organization's log fails to capture necessary information such as Logs and Audit trails of the organization’s activity and events can result in a possible breach or attack.
-Event logs and audit trails give an insight into the organization’s activities.
-It generates reports on the happenings and activities in your systems, networks, and applications.
-Such information helps detect anomalies and incidents that could impact the security of the organization’s operations and infrastructure.
-Collecting the right event log data is essential to prevent and mitigate risks.
-Some of the most common vulnerabilities of failed logging and monitoring include failed logins, failed logs of error, failed logs of high-value transactions, failure to monitor applications and API logs for abnormal activity, and lack of real-time alerts, detection, escalation, and response.
-Such vulnerabilities can lead to high-level security risks and even incidents of a breach.
+When the organization's log fails to capture necessary information, such as logs and audits, an organization’s activities and events can leave trails that allow for cloud security breaches and other attacks in network security.
+Logs and audits are reports on the happenings and activities in your systems, networks, and applications that can detect anomalies and incidents impacting the security of the organization’s operations and infrastructure.
+Collecting the right event log data is essential to preventing and mitigating network security issues and threats.
+Some of the most common web application security vulnerabilities include failed logins, failed logs of error, failed logs of high-value transactions, failed application and log monitoring, and lack of real-time alerts, detection, escalation, and response.
+Such problems can lead to high-level security risks and breaches.